scrameri/Umweltbiologie/Tutorial_anova_lm.md

 ```

 Given that we have 17 variables, plotting all of them against each other would be tedious.
 For datasets with a moderate number of variables, you can use the ```ggpairs``` function from the *GGally* package to get a graphical overview over many or all variables at once with a single line of code.
+The function takes care of factors and numerical variables automatically.

 With 17 variables, plotting all against all would lead to too many (289) plots.
 Let us therefore subset the variables.
 You can use ```grep``` and [**regular expressions**](https://regex101.com/) to find the indices of certain variable names, this often saves code.

 ```R
 # this returns the index of variable names *starting* with 'Kron' (^ specifies the *start*)